How long does open champagne last

 4. Signs of Leakage: If you find that the cork is loose or has been pushed out from the bottle, it is possible that your champagne has undergone a secondary fermentation, resulting in excessive pressure build-up.
 This can cause the cork to pop out or even the bottle to explode.
 Additionally, any signs of leakage around the cork or the foil indicate that the bottle’s seal may have been compromised, potentially allowing air to enter and spoil the champagne.

-See also How to hang long dresses
+See also How long to cook a half chicken

 Conclusion